Florida university to design ‘Category 6’ hurricane wind and surge simulator

 “It’s pretty much the best shot that you can have from an engineering standpoint to be able to simulate all the complexities of a hurricane,” said Gonzalo Pita, a research scientist at Johns Hopkins University specializing in disaster risk who is not affiliated with the project.
 He said that such research is usually cost-effective, as the findings prevent greater damage in future disasters.

 “Eventually the research finds its way, for example, into building codes,” Pauschke said.
-An NSF-funded shake table at UC San Diego, for instance, has been rattling structures up to five stories tall to test their fitness for earthquakes, with the results informing new construction technologies and design codes.
+An NSF-funded shake table at the University of California at San Diego, for instance, has been rattling structures up to five stories tall to test their fitness for earthquakes, with the results informing new construction technologies and design codes.

-NICHE will involve a “dream team” of disaster specialists, Olson said, including experts from the University of Florida, Oregon State, Stanford, Notre Dame, Georgia Tech, Illinois, Colorado State and Wayne State, as well as Aerolab, a manufacturer of wind tunnels.
+Olson said NICHE will involve disaster specialists including experts from the University of Florida, Oregon State, Stanford, Notre Dame, Georgia Tech, Illinois, Colorado State and Wayne State, as well as Aerolab, a manufacturer of wind tunnels.

 Scientists will first produce a prototype that will consist, perhaps, of just two fans overlooking a small reservoir.
 They will then use the data collected from this prototype, as well as from computer models and real-life storms, to create their final design.
-“You need this team because this expertise just doesn't come from one university,” Chowdhury said.
+“You need this team, because this expertise just doesn’t come from one university,” Chowdhury said.

 Once they have settled on a design, they will build the facility, which could be unveiled by 2030, contingent upon additional funding.
 Given how long it will take to plan and build such a sophisticated test site, and how quickly temperatures are rising, scientists are eager to get to work, Olson said.